-Ensure our bus industry partners collaborate to deliver the best possible bus service experience for people by coordinating investment, effort and action through the management of the Bus Alliance, also ensuring equitable outcomes and considerations are fully embedded.
+Ensure our bus industry partners collaborate to deliver the best possible bus service ex-perience for people by coordinating investment, effort and action through the management of the Bus Alliance, also ensuring equality considerations are fully embedded.

 Through a Bus Service Improvement Plan, we will explore new fare reductions for young people as well as other excluded groups and new bus service opportunities through the Nation Bus Strategy funding.